grzegorzmazur/yacas/docs/reference_manual/calc.rst

    :param x: argument to the function

-   This function returns the sign of the real number $x$.
-It is "1" for positive numbers and "-1" for negative numbers.
+   This function returns the sign of the real number :math:`x`.
+It is 1 for positive numbers and -1 for negative numbers.
 Somewhat arbitrarily, {Sign(0)} is defined to be 1.
-This function is connected to the {Abs} function by  the identity $Abs(x) * Sign(x) = x$ for real $x$.
+This function is connected to the {Abs} function by  the identity :math:`Abs(x) * Sign(x) = x` for real :math:`x`.
 This function is threaded, meaning that if the argument {x} is a  list, the function is applied to all entries in the list.